 This problem is relatively recent, and only occurred in the past 50 years or so.
 Older books, including even some of Weston Price’s work and many others, suggested more raw animal protein, for example, and they were correct!
 However, things have changed drastically in the past 50 years due to ionizing radiation in the environment, and planetary contamination with toxic metals everywhere.
 For this reason, raw food is no longer nearly as healthful as it once was.
 It may produce certain positive changes in the body, but over time, it unbalances the body severely due to its more yin quality.

 Also, note that the system I use to evaluate the yin and yang qualities of foods is Macrobiotics, and not the older Chinese method.
-This is quite controversial as well, but I find the Macrobiotic method of determining yin and yang foods and food qualities to be more accurate today.
+This is quite controversial, but I find the Macrobiotic method of determining yin and yang foods and food qualities to be more accurate today.

-5. Cooking concentrates some foods, allowing one to eat much more of the food.
-A good example is spinach, for example, and other leafy greens.
-These and most foods “cook down”, allowing one to eat more of them without getting full.
+3. Cooking concentrates some foods, allowing one to eat much more of the food.
+For example, spinach and other leafy greens “cook down”, allowing one to eat more of them without getting full.
 This is very helpful for everyone today, as everyone is very low in vital minerals and hundreds of other phyto-nutrients found in many foods.

 7. Raw food fills up the stomach, reducing the amount of other food that one can eat.
 This may sound like a silly reason to avoid raw foods.
 However, the bodies today are so nutrient-deficient that filling your stomach with large salads, for example, is not healthful at all.
 One does not obtain enough minerals from salads, and there is little room left for other more nutrient-dense foods.

-Many who want to lose weight healthfully live on salads.
+Many who want to lose weight eat lots of salads.
 I maintain this is a serious mistake.
-Live on mainly cooked vegetables with a little animal protein, very little whole grains, no wheat products and no sugars, and the weight falls off rapidly.
+I find it much better to eat mainly cooked vegetables with a little animal protein, a little whole grains, no wheat products and no sugars, and the weight falls off rapidly.
 You can read more about this in the article entitled Weight Loss And Weight Gain.

 Here is another interesting perspective on raw foods: